 Benefits of Tankless Water Heating

 - Using less water.
-In fact, they can help you lower the amount of water you use by 20%.
+In fact, tankless water heaters can help you lower the amount of water you use by 20%.

 - Reducing your carbon footprint by about 60%.